ceph-korea/ceph-korean-doc/ceph-korean-doc/rados/configuration/mon-osd-interaction.rst

 After you have completed your initial Ceph configuration, you may deploy and run Ceph.
-When you execute a command such as ``ceph health`` or ``ceph -s``,  the :term:`Ceph Monitor` reports on the current state of the :term:`Ceph Storage Cluster`.
+When you execute a command such as ``ceph health`` or ``ceph -s``,  the :term:`Ceph Monitor` reports on the current state of the :term:`Ceph 스토리지 클러스터`.
 The Ceph Monitor knows about the Ceph Storage Cluster by requiring reports from each :term:`Ceph OSD Daemon`, and by receiving reports from Ceph OSD Daemons about the status of their neighboring Ceph OSD Daemons.
-If the Ceph Monitor doesn't receive reports, or if it receives reports of changes in the Ceph Storage Cluster, the Ceph Monitor updates the status of the :term:`Ceph Cluster Map`.
+If the Ceph Monitor doesn't receive reports, or if it receives reports of changes in the Ceph Storage Cluster, the Ceph Monitor updates the status of the :term:`Ceph 클러스터 맵`.

 Ceph provides reasonable default settings for Ceph Monitor/Ceph OSD Daemon interaction.
 However, you may override the defaults.
 The following sections